AnuragAnalog/Pothole-Detection/README.md

 **Imapct**

+In this fast moving world, people want to reach their destinations as soon as possible.
+There are some apps that suggests us the routes which can make us reach our destination early and there are some apps that shows the all possible routes with traffic congustion for whatever reason it may be, such as google maps and many more.
+But there are less number of apps that tells the condition of the road whether it is good to travel or not, whether it suggests the route to the driver based on the condition of the road.
+So this model mainly focuses on the travel safety of the passengers and update the passengers with the best route to travel.

 Over the last five years, the number of deaths caused by the potholes are around 15000, if we can implement this system and use it, then there is a chance that we can reduce the number of deaths.

 **Budget**